All Episodes

 Obstructionist policies and deficient practices have ensured that many important public documents and official actions remain hidden from our view.

-Campaign finance and lobbyist scandals dictate the growing need and citizens' desire for access to public documents.
+The events in our nation today, war, civil rights violations, spiraling energy costs, campaign finance, and lobbyist scandals dictate the growing need and citizens' desire for access to public documents.

-And these would be the first people to jump on Bush next attack saying that he didn't do enough to prevent it.
+And these would be the first people to jump on Bush' next attack, saying that he didn't do enough to prevent it.

-You know, Jimmy Carter is only second to Ramsey Clark, former Attorney General trying to find relevancy and attention.
+You know, Jimmy Carter is only second to Ramsey Clark, former Attorney General, trying to find relevancy and attention.

 And it's sad.

-Here's Jimmy Carter at Coretta Scott King's funeral, certainly a national audience for a national icon.
+It's sad, but here's Jimmy Carter at Coretta Scott King's funeral, certainly a national audience for a national icon.

-And he has to allude to wiretapping of Martin Luther King had nothing to do with the current wiretapping program at all, but it was just a very cheap sh partisan shot um at George Bush.
+And he has to allude to wiretapping of Martin Luther King had nothing to do with the current wiretapping program at all, but it was just a very cheap partisan shot at George Bush.

-He he really did he was at one time I've said it myself but I've rescinded it.
+I've said it myself, but I've rescinded it.

-I I gave him that title a long time ago.
+I gave him that title a long time ago.

 Many of us did.